FAQs

 3 - What is your update policy?

-When you purchase a version of Split3r, you receive 6 months of updates (bug fixes and minor improvements).
+When you purchase a version of Split3r, you receive 1 year of updates (evolutions, bug fixes and improvements).

 Blocking/critical bugs discovered after this window will still be fixed free of charge.